dikayx/mapy/README.md

 -   📬 Identify the source of the mail
 -   🌍 Display the path the mail took
 -   📝 Extract the content of the mail
--   📦 Get\* the attachments of the mail
+-   📦 Get the attachments of the mail
 -   🕒 Visualize the delays between different steps

-_\*\) Supported attachments can be downloaded directly from the app.
-Otherwise, the names of the attachments are displayed._

 ## Get started